ice1080/simpleemailer/README.md

 ** ./node_modules/.bin/jest
 * I don't often create new projects from scratch.
 I would have preferred not to use javascript, but also wanted to get it moving quickly and express is the framework I am most familiar with for starting from scratch
 * I would have preferred to add a logger if I had more time.
+* For the internal code, I did not add much documentation.
+I believe that well named methods and variables help reduce the chance of stale comments.
+I also recognize this is not always the most accepted position and am willing to change my position if I hear a good argument otherwise.

 * localhost:3000